Centres, chairs and research institutes

-Centre for Research in Public Ethics and Governance
+Research Centre in Public Ethics and Governance

 Contemporary society is characterised by a withdrawal from political engagement and a growing cynicism towards all things political.
 This is readily understood as citizens feel like hapless spectators in the face of political scandals and breach of ethics of the political class as well as victims of political, economic, financial and environmental crises.
 What is governance in a world dominated by uncertainty and urgency?
 How do establish ethical principles in a world characterised by plurality of values and of worldviews?
 Our complex societies call for renewal of political thought and ethics.

 Directors: Sophie Cloutier and Louis Perron